1998 Texas gubernatorial election

 The 1998 Texas gubernatorial election was held on November 3, 1998, to elect the governor of Texas.
-Incumbent Republican Governor George W. Bush was re-elected in a landslide over 4-term Democratic Texas Land Commissioner Garry Mauro, winning 68% of the vote to Mauro's 31%.
+Incumbent Republican governor George W. Bush was re-elected in a landslide over four-term Democratic Texas Land Commissioner Garry Mauro, winning 68% of the vote to Mauro's 31%.
 Bush carried 239 counties, while Mauro carried just 15.
 Exit polls revealed that Bush won 27% of the African-American vote, which was the highest percentage for any Republican statewide candidate, and 49% of the Latino vote.
-Bush was sworn in for a second term as Governor on January 19, 1999.
+Bush was sworn in for a second term as governor on January 19, 1999.
+He resigned from his position on December 21, 2000, one month before being inaugurated as the 43rd president of the United States.
+Incumbent Lieutenant Governor Rick Perry served the remainder of Bush's second term as governor.

-As of 2023, this is the most recent gubernatorial election in which El Paso County and Travis County voted for the Republican candidate, with the latter giving Bush over 60%, a rarity for Republicans in that county given its status as a liberal stronghold.
+As of 2024, this is the most recent gubernatorial election in which El Paso, Hidalgo, Willacy, and Travis counties voted for the Republican candidate, with the latter giving Bush over 60%, a rarity for Republicans in that county given its status as a liberal stronghold.
 This was the first election in which Republicans won consecutive gubernatorial elections in the state.
-Bush's 37-point margin of victory was the largest won by any candidate since 1966 and is, to date, the largest ever won by a Republican candidate.
+Bush's 37-point margin of victory was the largest won by any candidate since 1964 and is, to date, the largest ever won by a Republican candidate.

 Background

-George W. Bush, the son of former President of the United States George H. W. Bush, was elected governor in 1994, defeating incumbent Democratic Governor Ann Richards.
+George W. Bush, the son of former President of the United States George H. W. Bush, was elected governor in 1994, defeating incumbent Democratic governor Ann Richards.
 Upon taking office in January 1995, Bush had a low approval rating of 38%.
 Over the course of his first term, this increased significantly, reaching 70% in February 1997.
 Going into the election, Bush had an approval rating of 76%.